 To be clear, the asteroids in question pose no threat to our planet.

-But they belong to a class of bodies known as Near-Earth Objects (NEOs), which approach within 30 million miles.
+But they belong to a class of bodies known as Near-Earth Objects (NEOs) -- asteroids and comets that approach within 30 million miles.

 There are 10,000 known near-Earth asteroids 460 feet in size or greater, but none has a significant chance to hit in the next 100 years.
 One major caveat: scientists think there are still 15,000 more such objects waiting to be discovered.